github-fds/examples.fmc.gbe.rj45/hsr.redbox/README.md

 # RedBox with <a href="http://www.future-ds.com/en/products.html#FMC_GBE_RJ45" target="_blank">FMC-GbE-RJ45</a>
-This example uses two **RedBox**s (*Redundancy Box*) as shown in the picture below, in which each RedBox duplicates packets receved from its upstream port.
+This example uses two **RedBox**es (*Redundancy Box*) as shown in the picture below, in which each RedBox duplicates packets received from its upstream port.

 ![RedBox Example structure](./doc/images/hsr_redbox.png "RedBox Example structure")